 2006 – Traer received a $500,000 grant from the USDA.
 In the fall of 2006, we completed an emergency connection to the Poweshiek Rural Water system on the east side of town on QQ Ave.
 As part of this grant, we were required to plug two older wells that were no longer in use.
 These were designated as wells #1 and #2.

 2007 – A standby well was also drilled.
 This well is 275 feet deep and extends into the Devonian aquifer.
 It produces 340 gallons per minute.
 It is designated as well #5.

 2015 – Well #4 suddenly began producing large quantities of sand with the water pumped.
-A well company was on site for 5 months removing sand from the well until the pumped water became clean enough that it wasn’t causing damage to the pumping and treatment equipment.
+A well company was on-site for 5 months removing sand from the well until the pumped water became clean enough that it wasn’t causing damage to the pumping and treatment equipment.
 While this process was being completed we relied on the #5 standby well for our supply.
 Several alterations to the treatment process were required over this period in order to allow us to produce a satisfactory quality of water.
-We never experienced any degradation in the water to cause health concerns, but it is a much harder water and the finished product at times had a faint odor and was slightly cloudy.
+We never experienced any degradation in the water to cause health concerns, but it is much harder water and the finished product at times had a faint odor and was slightly cloudy.

 2017 WATER UTILITY SALES STATISTICS

 Residential Use – 22,710,076 gallons = $251,372.30